ozh/awesome/README.md

 *   [k0shk0sh/FastHub](https://github.com/k0shk0sh/FastHub) - FastHub the ultimate GitHub client for Android.

-## SCSS
+## HTML

 *   [LeoColomb/perfectmotherfuckingwebsite](https://github.com/LeoColomb/perfectmotherfuckingwebsite) - 🖕 And it's really more fucking perfect than the last guy's.
-*   [10up/Engineering-Best-Practices](https://github.com/10up/Engineering-Best-Practices) - 10up Engineering Best Practices

-## Makefile

-*   [lorien/awesome-web-scraping](https://github.com/lorien/awesome-web-scraping) - List of libraries, tools and APIs for web scraping and data processing.

-## HTML

 *   [LeaVerou/stretchy](https://github.com/LeaVerou/stretchy) - Form element autosizing, the way it should be.
 *   [twitter/twitter-text](https://github.com/twitter/twitter-text) - Twitter Text Libraries.
 This code is used at Twitter to tokenize and parse text to meet the expectations for what can be used on the platform.
 *   [chriszarate/supergenpass](https://github.com/chriszarate/supergenpass) - A free bookmarklet password generator.